Sharon Fitzhenry Award for Canadian Children’s Non-Fiction

 Toronto, ON M3J 2L4

-Note to US publishers, foreign publishers and self-published authors using printers in the US
+Note to self-published authors using printers in the US

 When you are sending your submissions, please make sure that all mailing/courier charges, including duty, are billed to the sender.
 The CCBC nor Tinlids cannot incur these costs.
 Packages flagged as COD will be refused.

 Submission fees can be paid online at bookcentre.ca/submissionfees.
-If you are paying the submission fee(s) by cheque, please complete a submission fee form and either enclose it with your shipment of books or mail it to the address at the bottom of the form.
+If you are paying the submission fee(s) by cheque, please complete a submission fee form.
+If you require an invoice, please email a copy of this completed form to meghan@bookcentre.ca.
+Otherwise, please enclose a copy of this completed form, along with your cheque, with your shipment of books or mail it to the address at the bottom of the form.

 Accessible Formats